openedx/edx-documentation/en_us/edx_style_guide/source/templates/concept.rst

 they tend to require less rewriting than task topics.

 Concept topics are typically followed by at least one task topic.
-When they introduce complex features, they are followed by a set of additional concept topics and related task topics.
+When they introduce complex features, they can be followed by a set of additional concept topics and related task topics.

 ******************************
-Structure of a Concept Topic
+Structuring a Concept Topic
 ******************************

 At a minimum, a concept topic includes the following components.